-\) Immaterial adjustment of comparative data - see Note 3
+^{} Immaterial adjustment of comparative data

-The deferred taxes are computed at the tax rate of 23% based on the tax rates that are expected to apply to the Group upon reversal of the temporary differences in their respect 2018-2020 23% and 27% in USA assets.
+2. The deferred taxes are computed at the tax rate of 23% based on the tax rates that are expected to apply to the Group upon reversal of the temporary differences in their respect 2019-2020 23% and 27% in USA assets.